The 9 Best Ways to Test Blood Sugar Levels

 Home Testing Methods

-Something I often recommend is purchasing a personal monitor and periodically test blood sugar levels upon waking and before meals.
+Something I often recommend is purchasing a personal monitor and periodically testing blood sugar levels upon waking and before meals.
 Ideally, you should see that your test blood sugar stays around 90 and doesn’t go above 100.

 This measurement can be taken using a monitor such as the Keto Mojo.
-I like this monitor specifically because it is cost effective and monitors both blood glucose as well as ketones.
-For those with blood sugar issues, I often recommend a ketogenic diet and measuring ketones is a great way to track your fat-burning progress.
+I like this monitor specifically because it is cost-effective and monitors both blood glucose as well as ketones.
+For those with blood sugar issues, I often recommend a ketogenic diet, and measuring ketones is a great way to track your fat-burning progress.
 This tool is a great way to ensure you are burning fat, not sugar.

 test blood sugar